johann1301h/productAdder/README.md

   * At the same time trying to reduce the number of decision
 * Design: Then I started designing it in Graphiq (Vector design software)
 * Prototype: Then I create a standalone prototype with HTML & CSS
+* Implementation: After evaluating the UX, we implemented it in Meteor & Blaze